Umuzi-org/tech-department/content/remote-work/tech-recruits/_index.md

 ready: True
 ---

-Here's the plan, the technologies and the processes you need to be aware of:
+Here are the roles, events and allocations you need to be aware of.

 ## Roles